PSAppDeployToolkit/PSAppDeployToolkit/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for your contribution to the PSAppDeployToolkit repository.
-Before submitting this PR, please make sure:
+Before submitting this PR, I made sure:

-- [X] Test the toolkit with those changes.
-Make sure it doesn't break other code.
+- [X] I tested the toolkit with my changes.
+Made sure it doesn't break other code.

-- [X] Update the documentation with the changes you made.
+- [X] I updated the documentation with the changes I made.

-- [X] The code you changed has comments with explanation.
+- [X] The code I changed has comments with explanation.

 - [X] The enconding of the file wasn't changed.
-We use UTF8 without BOM.
+It is still UTF8 without BOM.